 A service we provide to our customers is the analysis of draff (spent grain) recovered after mashing.
 This can provide valuable insights as to how much, if any, extract remains in the grain and has therefore not been carried over in the wort to the washback.

-At Crisp we utilise Recommended Methods to analyse spent grains for three important indicators of mash tun performance.
+At Crisp Malt, we utilise Recommended Methods to analyse spent grains for three essential indicators of mash tun performance.
 We then summarise these results in a small table.
 The three indicators are Soluble Extract (SE), Total Residual Extract (TRE) and Total Potential Extract (TPE).

 Total Potential Extract (TPE) is determined by taking 30g of draff, crushing to make a slurry with 5g of control malt with a total of 125mls of water, boiling for 1 hour, cooling to 65C, adding 20g of control malt and a further 150mls of water, then mashing for 2 hours at 65°C. The gravity of the extract obtained is then measured.
 An efficient distillery would show TPE level of no more than 2%.
 The effect of boiling in this test is to ensure all starch is gelatinised and then mashing to ensure that all possible starch is converted to extract.
 We would expect this value to be <2% for an efficient distillery.
 This is an excellent measure of whether the required gelatinisation temperature has been reached.